klpod221/finance-tracker/README.md

 1. Fork this repository
 2. Go to [Vercel](https://vercel.com/) and create an account
 3. Import your forked repository
-4. Set up the environment variables
-5. Add a supabase database on Vercel dashboard Storage tab
+4. Add a supabase database on Vercel dashboard Storage tab
+5. Goto supabase dashboard/SQL editor and run the SQL script in `database/supabase_migration.sql` and after that run the `database/materialized_view.sql` script
 6. Add a redis database on Vercel dashboard Storage tab
+7. Set up the environment variables
-7. Deploy your app
+8. Deploy your app
-8. Enjoy!
+9. Enjoy!